DanielDGuo/COMP-2501-Final-Project/README.txt

 The following README information may be out of date(some last-minute balance and sprite textures may have changed).
 However, should overall give a general idea of the intended gameplay and mechanics.

+To compile this code, run cmake, selecting the binaries locations and VSCode 17 2022, and include the libraries included in this repo.

 How to play:
 	Controls:
 		W to accelarate, S to decellarate(to 0).
 A and D to steer.